AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 - The number of active branches that exist at any time must be limited to the number of stories in play.
 Nobody should start a new branch unless the branch representing their previous story is merged back to mainline.
 - Consider having testers accept stories before they are merged.
 Only allow developers to merge to trunk once a story has been accepted.
 - Refactorings must be merged immediately to minimize merge conflicts.
 This constraint is important but can be painful, and further limits the utility of this pattern.
-- Part of the technical lead’s role is to be responsible for keeping the trunk releasable.
+- Part of the technical lead's role is to be responsible for keeping the trunk releasable.
 The tech lead should review all merges, perhaps in patch form.
 The tech lead has the right to reject patches that may potentially break the trunk.

 Open source projects that use GitHub (for example) can achieve large gains in development speed by making it easy for users to branch a repository to add a feature and then make the branch available to a committer to pull from.
 However, there are some key attributes of open source projects that make them especially suitable for this pattern:
 - Although many people can contribute to them, they are managed by a relatively small team of experienced developers who have the ultimate power to accept or reject patches.